Australia's largest independent migration law firm. Open 7 days! Book here.

 [/free_consultation]

-Following the letter setting out the request for information, you will also be provided with a request checklist that provides details of exactly what documents are required.
+Following the letter setting out the request for information, you will also be provided with a request checklist detailing exactly which documents are required.
 For example, the RFI sent below is requesting that the applicant complete their biometric assessment:

 It is important to read the requested information carefully and note down any supporting documents required.
 The success of your visa application may depend on your ability to supply the supporting documents to your case officer within the set timeframes.
 Submitting the required information may require professional advice to ensure you comply with the strict rules and proceed to attain a desirable outcome on your application.

 Ensuring that you identify and review the instructions properly is crucial to ensuring that the information provided meets the criteria of the requested evidence.
-Providing your case officer with all the information and documents required within the set time frames will decrease the processing time and increase your chances of attaining a favourable outcome.
+Providing your case officer with all the information and documents required within the set timeframes will decrease the processing time and increase your chances of a favourable outcome.

-Once you are aware of what the request requires of you, your response can be submitted directly through your ImmiAccount.
-You will only get one chance to respond to the request, therefore it is important to ensure your response is comprehensive yet does not overwhelm the case officer with information.
-Our team of Australian Migration Lawyers is well-equipped and experienced at responding to these requests and we can assist you in preparing your documents and ensuring that they comply with the request checklist.
+You will only get one chance to respond to the request; therefore, it is important to ensure your response is comprehensive without overwhelming the case officer with information.
+Our team of Australian Migration Lawyers is well-equipped and experienced at responding to these requests.
+We can assist you in preparing your documents and ensuring that they comply with the request checklist.
 Finally, we will submit the response on your behalf, relieving you of the pressure of doing so yourself.

 [free_consultation]